Our Choice for 3 Digital Marketing Must-haves for Small Business

 Internet / online marketing helps small businesses attract new customers, although some companies are still relying on traditional methods with little return on investment.
-Online advertising is one of the most effective ways to spread the word about products and services because small businesses can target an audience rather than send out a mass communication.
+Online advertising is one of the most effective ways to spread the word about products and services because small businesses can target an audience rather than send out mass communication.

 Because of the growing importance of the Internet in consumers’ decision-making processes, Inc. magazine listed three online marketing tactics small-business owners should embrace: